2 April 2015

 Consumer and Household Goods Repair and Maintenance – Turnover/Output only (Norway, Poland)

-The 2012 meeting also included special sessions on Distributive Trades (Final Report), Quality Adjustment Practices in Services Producer Price Indices, and Operational Efficiency Strategies.
+The 2012 meeting also included special sessions on Distributive Trades (Final Report), Quality Adjustment Practices in Services Producer Price Indices, Operational Efficiency Strategies, and an update on the work of the OECD-Eurostat Task Force for the Revision of the SPPI Guide.

 Enquiries relating to the Voorburg Group should be addressed to: